-Preparing You for the Future, Today.
+Preparing for Your Future, Today.

 Carlson & Burnett has made a name for itself in the area of estate planning.
 Our attorneys have represented clients in all stages of life and helped them plan for the future.
 Additionally, we have published and presented widely on evolving issues in this important area of law.
-We focus on the careful assessment of families' unique financial situations, challenges and opportunities in order to create plans ideally suited to their needs.
+We focus on the careful assessment of families' unique financial situations, challenges, and opportunities in order to create plans ideally suited to their needs.

 Applying many decades of experience, our firm’s Omaha estate planning lawyers are equally accomplished in drafting basic wills and other essential documents as well as structuring sophisticated plans for those with millions in assets.
 Attorneys Darren Carlson and Anne Burnett form a cohesive estate planning team with diverse, complementary strengths.

 Don’t procrastinate on planning for the future.
 Call our firm at (402) 810-8611 for a free case evaluation.

 The Importance of Estate Planning

 According to various sources, more than half of all Americans die without estate planning.
 When this occurs, a state court must decide who will get the assets and, if the person has any children, who will care for the assets.
 Although estate planning is most associated with the wealthier class, many financial advisors state most individuals can benefit from it.
 In fact, many explain that it is better to start earlier rather than later.

 How might this become problematic?
 If an individual dies and survives an unmarried partner or wished to leave their assets with a favorite charity, the court will more than likely pass the assets to the closest blood relatives instead.
 For this reason, individuals should be sure to list their specific desires in their will should they wish to direct their assets to specific parties in the event of their death.

 One of the most overlooked elements of estate planning deals with updating beneficiaries on financial assets, such as: